 Where are the smoking areas at Philadelphia Airport?

-At the marked outdoor zones along the curb outside every terminal — on the upper ticketing/departures level and the ground-level baggage claim/arrivals roadway.
+At the marked outdoor areas along the curb outside every terminal — on the upper ticketing/departures level and the ground-level baggage claim/arrivals roadway.
 Look for signs and ash receptacles near the exit doors, and stand clear of the doorways and air intakes.

 Is there a smoking area after security at Philadelphia International Airport (PHL)?